-EMER 225 Public Health for EMS
+EMER 225 3 W Public Health for EMS

 An overview of the American health system and public health education.
 Emphasis on the role of the pre-hospital medical provider in public health issues.
 Topics include disease prevention and treatment and the special concerns associated with the health of children and senior citizens; includes child and elder abuse.
+Prerequisite: EMER 105 or equivalent.